Projects and Research

 The Joyner Institute is an active partner on several grant projects and community-driven initiatives.

 Current Grant Projects

-Alongside The Athenaeum Press, the Joyner Institute is heavily involved in the multiple major grant projects that collaborate with the local community to help tell the stories of the African Diaspora.
+Alongside The Athenaeum Press, the Joyner Institute is heavily involved in the multiple major grant projects that collaborate with the local community to help tell the stories of Gullah Geechee communities as part of the African Diaspora.

 The Gullah Geechee Digital Project (2018-2022)

 Funded by the National Historical Publications & Records Commission and the Gaylord and Dorothy Donnelley Foundation, the Gullah Geechee Digital Project is a major digitization initiative in collaboration with the South Carolina Historical Society, Library of Congress America Folklife Center, and the Association for Cultural Equity.
 The GGDP will digitize more than 6,900 historic records from plantation journals to contemporary oral histories to showcase the diversity and commonalities between Gullah Geechee communities along South Carolina.
 The project aims to weave together several sites and their stories, from Reconstruction, Civil Rights, and land preservation in five communities: Saint Helena Island, Johns Island, Murrells Inlet, Sandy Island, and Plantersville.

 The final project will include a digital archive, immersive historical stories, curricular materials, and a guide to heritage sites around South Carolina.

 Eric Crawford, Director of the Honors Program, Benedict College

 Alli Crandell, Interim Director of the Joyner Institute and the Athenaeum Press, Coastal Carolina University

 Scott Mann, Production Manager of The Athenaeum Press and Professor of Graphic Design